 Diagnostic methods

-Diagnosis of deformity of the gallbladder is carried out by echo signs, that is, according to the results of ultrasound.
-As a rule, ultrasound examination gives a complete picture, allowing you to see the degree and type of deformity, to determine the size and shape of the gallbladder, the presence of kinks, thickenings or seals in its walls.
+Diagnosis of gallbladder deformation is carried out by echo signs, that is, by ultrasound results.
+As a rule, an ultrasound examination gives a complete picture, allowing one to see the degree and type of deformation, determine the size and shape of the gallbladder, the presence of kinks, thickenings or thickening of its walls.

 Possible complications